The Country Hour: History

 By the 1950s, the ABC had begun placing rural reporters at their regional stations so more locally-relevant stories could be presented to rural audiences, and enabling local state editions of The Country Hour.
 In 1951, the Victorian edition of The Country Hour broke the news of the decision to introduce the Myxoma virus into Australia in a bid to control the wild rabbit population, after Ian Clunies Ross told rural reporter Graham White about the plan.

-An example of how revered the Country Hour is to listeners, a move to change the time of a two-minute fruit and vegetable report broadcast on the West Australian Country Hour three times a week was debated in the Western Australian Legislative Assembly of the Parliament of Western Australia for two hours on Thursday 20 September 1990 in a motion moved by the Member for the South West The Honorable Bob Thomas.

-In seconding the motion, the Honorable Member for Mining and Pastoral, Phil Lockyer described the Executive Producer of the ABC's Rural Department in Western Australia at the time, Tom Murrell as a very good officer of the ABC, greatly respected but forced to put in place a decision made by the ABC hierarchy.

 70th Anniversary

 In 2015, The Country Hour celebrated its 70th anniversary, prompting tributes from well-known figures and a mention in the Parliament of Australia when Western Australian Senator Dean Smith reflected on the rural issues and events that had been covered by The Country Hour particularly in Western Australia.

 A special national edition of The Country Hour was broadcast on 3 December 2015, the 70th anniversary of the program's debut.

 ABC Rural's television program, Landline also focused on the history of The Country Hour during a special episode reflecting on 70 years of ABC Rural, which effectively commenced with the debut of The Country Hour in 1945.